Lactose Tolerance Hydrogen (Breath)

 are caused by lactose intolerance or diarrhea from malabsorption.

-If this test is for your child, he or she may have stool tested for acidity.
-A child
+If this test is for your child, they may have stool tested for acidity.
+A child may

-may have glucose in his or her stool because of undigested lactose.
+have glucose in their stool because of undigested lactose.

 What do my test results mean?